 ARCHITECTURAL STANDARDS

+Area E Architectural.
+Dwellings in Area E shall require approval by the Architectural Review Committee (“ARC”), prior to permit approval.

 Shingles.
 Architectural or dimensional shingles shall be required on all dwellings/units.

 Roof Pitch.
 The primary roof pitch for two (2) story homes shall be 6:12 or greater, ancillary roofs may be less than 6:12.
 For one (1) story or one and a half story (1.5) homes (includes loft), or townhouses, the primary roof pitch shall be 5:12.
 No more than ten percent (10%) of the homes in Area B, Area C, and Area D, each calculated individually per area, may have a lesser roof pitch, provided that the elevations are of the “Prairie” architectural style, as determined by the ARC.
-The Architectural Review Committee may approve a home with a lesser roof pitch.
+The ARC may approve a home with a lesser roof pitch.

 Overhangs.
-Minimum roof overhang of eleven (11) inches on all sides of a structure as measured from the exterior wall framing to the fascia board.
+For all Areas other than Area E, the minimum roof overhang is eleven (11) inches on all sides of a structure as measured from the exterior wall framing to the fascia board.
+For Area E, there minimum roof overhang is eight (8) inches on all sides of the structure as measured from the exterior wall framing to the fascia board.

 Vents.
 Exhaust vents shall not be visible from the front elevation of the home.
 Additionally, no wall-mounted vent or louver shall be located on the first-floor exterior of a front elevation (excluding gable areas).